KiCad/kicad-mac-builder/README.md

 Python
 ------
 * Open up pcbnew, and open up the Python scripting console.
 Type `import pcbnew` and press enter.
 It shouldn't show an error.
-* Open up a terminal, and run python2.7 from the bundle.
-Type `import pcbnew` and press enter.
-It shouldn't show an error.

 Localization
 ------------